Industrial Machinery Cold Calling

 Strong for known accounts, but episodic and dependent on who is already in the room or already in the channel.

-Coseek calls fitting plant and capex buyers directly between event cycles and outside the current referral network.
+The calling motion reaches fitting plant and capex buyers directly between event cycles and outside the current referral network.

 RFQ marketplaces and list vendors